 Intestacy – Don’t Risk It!

-It is estimated that nearly half of all Australians die without a will.
+It is estimated that nearly half of all Australians die without a will, otherwise known as intestacy.

 A lot of people fail to write a will because they either don’t want to spend the money to have a lawyer draw up a will, or they are in serious denial of their own mortality.